AleksiAhtiainen/ai-sandbox/README.md

    #   - use that qcow2 as the existing disk
    #   - add a 9p / VirtFS share named exactly `share` → ~/koski-share
    #   - ≥ 16 GB RAM (more is better in practice), ≥ 4 cores
+   #   - Add large enough disk (at least 128 GBish, if planning to build
+   #     the NixOS images in the VM
+   #
    # Boot and wait for first-boot personalization to finish — the seed
    # comes up to a text console on tty1, sets the host username, then runs
    # nixos-rebuild to fetch the GUI stack, IDEA, Claude Code, and the dev
    # tools (kept out of the seed for licensing and size reasons), and
    # reboots into GNOME.
+   #
-The first boot is bandwidth-bound.
-Then log in
+   # The first boot is bandwidth-bound: there is over 10GB of data to download.
+   # Then log in as your
+   #   host username
+   #   (password: changeme)
-   # as your host username (password: changeme) and run `passwd`.
+   # and run `passwd` to set a real password.

    # Inside the VM (one-time, after first boot): make a VM-writable clone
    # from the host-writable one, with the cross-clone remote named `host`: